Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 The first impression counts a lot, and incomprehension creates discomfort.
 The secret behind a great user interface, made for the general public, is to be very simple.
 The advanced features can gradually be revealed to the seasoned user.
 That is the main strategy adopted by all compared applications.

-With their new versions, Homestyler, HomeByMe, and Planner5D’s interfaces are accessible on tablets and computers.
-Although they work (hardly) on tablets, they were designed for conventional computers users.
+With their new versions, Homestyler, HomeByMe, and Planner 5D's interfaces are accessible on tablets and computers.
+Although they work (hardly) on tablets, they were designed for conventional computer users.
 On the other hand, Archilogic is more mobile-oriented, but lacks too many features.

-Assuming the cost challenge, Asynth is currently assessing technologies to generate modular interfaces ensuring at least three types of use: — Fast and clean visualization interface for mobiles, — Simplified interface with basic editing tools designed for finger interaction, — Complete interface with advanced design tools for desktop computers.
+Assuming the cost challenge, Asynth is currently assessing technologies to generate modular interfaces ensuring at least three types of use: a fast and clean visualization interface for mobiles, a simplified interface with basic editing tools designed for finger interaction, and a complete interface with advanced design tools for desktop computers.

 2D and 3D Visualization Modes

 The floor plan is a simplified outline drawing of walls and furniture seen from above.
 It is the most objective graphical representation type.
-The spatial organization of the architectural project is understandable.
+The spatial organization of the architectural project is understandable at a glance.
 This view is used for drawing the walls and openings, and easily placing furniture.

-The first person view in 3D gets a glimpse of what your project would look like in real life.
-It has a strong subjective value.
-It all depends on the point of view, and puts the emphasis on ambiance and emotion.
-This view is also used by the application to assign colors and materials to the walls, floors, ceilings.
+The first person view in 3D gives a glimpse of what your project would look like in real life.
+It has a strong subjective value: it all depends on the point of view, and puts the emphasis on ambiance and emotion.
+This view is also used to assign colors and materials to the walls, floors, and ceilings.
 It enables final adjustments to an architectural space initially drawn in 2D.

-Bird’s-eye view combines 2D floor plan objectivity and emotional aspects of 3D representation, making it the users’ favorite view.
+Bird's-eye view combines 2D floor plan objectivity and the emotional aspects of 3D representation, making it the users' favorite view.
+You can switch between these views on any plan, like this two-bedroom apartment with open-concept living.

 3D Real-time Visualization